The Ultimate Guide to EU GDPR Compliance

 - Map the data: Map the entire personal data (name, address, Phone number, IP address, etc) and sensitive data (biometric details, banking details, religious /political views) which are coming to your organization.
 Document them and check who has the access to the data, how it’s been processed and whether it is prone to hacking or not.

-- Consent: Under GDPR the consent need to be specific, clear and explicit and any unambiguous consent (like the one taken through pre-ticked boxes) isn’t acceptable under GDPR.
-So evaluate whether for processing data you are relying on consent or not.
+- Consent: Under GDPR the consent needs to be specific, clear and explicit and any unambiguous consent (like the one taken through pre-ticked boxes) isn’t acceptable under GDPR.
+So, evaluate whether for processing data you are relying on consent or not.
 It’s better to avoid counting upon consent unless it’s essential.

-- Security measures: Review your security measures and policies; put them in place to comply with conditions of GDPR.
-Moreover use encryption while data processing; this will help you evade hefty penalties in case of data breaches.
+- Security measures: Review your security measures and policies; put them in place to comply with the conditions of GDPR.
+Moreover, use encryption while data processing; this will help you evade hefty penalties in case of data breaches.

 - Access request: Start preparing your organization to entertain access requests of users within one – month time because users have been given exclusive rights to access, alter or delete their data under GDPR.

 - GDPR program and training employees: Kick off a GDPR program in your organization to update executives about the changing data protection laws.
 Moreover start a training program for your employees too; educate them about what’s considered as personal data breach and how to identify it.
 Instruct them how to quickly report data breach (within 72 hours) to the official authority and consult their DPO in case of a mistake.

 - Supply chain: Review your supply chain and make sure all of your contractors and suppliers are following GDPR.
 This is essential because negligence on their part regarding data protection can land you in trouble.